 In addition to liabilities, the statement of net position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net assets that applies to a future period(s) and will not be recognized as an inflow of resources (revenue or reduction of expense) until that time.
 PACT has three types of deferred inflows.
-The governmental fund reports unavailable revenue for amounts that are not considered to be available to liquidate liabilities of the current period.
+The governmental fund reports unavailable revenue associated with revenue received after the period of availability.
 Unavailable revenue arises only under the modified accrual basis of accounting and, accordingly, is reported only in the governmental fund balance sheet.
 Unavailable revenue is deferred and recognized as an inflow of resources in the period that the amounts become available.
 PACT also reports deferred inflows of resources associated with pension plans and OPEB.
 These inflows arise only under the full accrual basis of accounting and, accordingly, are reported only in the statement of net position.